MP Estate Planning UK

 To future-proof your trust, we recommend:

-• Regularly reviewing your trust deed to ensure it remains compliant with current laws
+• Regularly reviewing your trust deed and letter of wishes to ensure they remain aligned with current legislation

-• Staying informed about proposed changes in tax legislation
+• Staying informed about proposed changes in tax law — your estate planning specialist should proactively alert you to relevant developments

 Preparing for Changes in Family Dynamics